About Hannah Dokupil

 Hannah's educational vision is to create an environment of learning where children can understand they are valuable, capable, and that their efforts are not wasted.
 She hopes to communicate to children that they are a part of something larger than themselves, and thereby the importance of their participation in the arts and community.
 Her teaching philosophy includes the deep belief that children are as human and as capable as the next - and as a teacher feels it is a great privilege and responsibility to participate in their lives.

+Currently Hannah works full-time as an RBT (Registered Behavior Technician), providing one-on-one services to kids with ASD (Autism Spectrum Disorder) and is the beginning orchestra conductor for the South Sound Suzuki Strings.
 Besides teaching, Hannah enjoys spending time outdoors in the forests of the Pacific Northwest where she grew up, rock climbing, reading, and spending time with her brothers.